“Everyone has what it takes

 to make great sourdough.”

 Can I let you in on something?
-Behind every perfect Instagram loaf and facebook-famous sourdough, post are 5, 15, even 50 sourdough bread fails.
+Behind every perfect Instagram loaf and Facebook-famous sourdough post are 5, 15, even 50 sourdough bread fails before it.
 Yes.
-Even for me, and I have been baking and hacking sourdough bread for more than a decade.
+It was 18 months of flat bread for me, and the rare but occasional one since.
+I have been baking and hacking sourdough bread for more than a decade and a half now.

-While it will rise, sourdough bread by nature doesn’t rise as much as bread made with bakers yeast.
-And knowing what happened, when your beloved sourdough bread comes out flat can be tricky to work out.
+While sourdough bread does rise in the oven, by nature, it doesn’t rise as much as bread made with bakers yeast.
+When your beloved sourdough bread comes out of the oven flat, knowing why can be tricky to work out.

-Fresh from the oven, sometimes it just doesn’t rise at all.
-It’s flat and dense, and not the good kind of flat either, not like tortilla flat, no…. 🙁
+Sometimes it rises a bit, others, it just doesn’t rise at all.
+A flat and dense loaf of sourdough is not the good kind of flat, not like a floppy tortilla, no…. 🙁

 The top half is semi bread-like but the bottom half… well, it’s like a surfboard.